joelkuiper/PathoLens/README.md

 ### Pipeline configuration

-All pipeline stages are now configured via a single TOML file.
-An annotated example is available at [`configs/pipeline.example.toml`](./configs/pipeline.example.toml).
+All pipeline stages are configured via a single TOML file.
+An example is available at [`configs/pipeline.example.toml`](./configs/pipeline.example.toml).
 Copy it to a new location (e.g. `configs/pipeline.local.toml`) and update the paths to match your
 environment: